CosmicEmm/devnotes/notes/python.md

 ```py
 course = "Python for Beginners"
 ```
-where:
-course is the name of the variable and "Python for Beginners" is a string object.
+where course is the variable and "Python for Beginners" is a string object.
 #### Upper Method
 Converts string to uppercase.
 ```py